-So you’ve written a brand new article brimming with valuable, educational content that your target audience loves.
-Great — but you’ve only done 20% of the work needed if you want it to perform well and actually deliver on the goals you've set out for it in your content marketing strategy.
+So you’ve written a new article brimming with valuable content that you know your target audience will love.
+Great — but you’ve only done 20% of the work needed if you want it to perform well and actually deliver on the goals you've set out for it in your content strategy.

 You’ve scheduled in five hours to write your article and promote it.
 From that five hours, 20% (one hour) should be spent drafting the copy and the other 80% (four hours) should be spent refining, hacking, and promoting your content.

 Sounds like a lot?
 Yes, it is.
 You’re probably wondering how to spend four hours tweaking and promoting one article.
 But great content marketing is much more than writing good content or creating engaging videos.

 To explain, I'll set out the five-step process we use.
 This will make sure you're doing as much as you can to ensure your article gets the audience it deserves — and continues to be a hit for a long time.

 1. The best SEO content marketing is optimised for search

 There are two types of people in this world: the SEO gurus and everyone else.

 I'm not here to bore you with technical details in this post.
 Quite the opposite, in fact: I'm inviting you to think about SEO a little differently.